mit-dci/lit/README.md

 go get golang.org/x/crypto
 ```

-4. Go back to location of the lit foler if you are not already there ([Step 1](#building)) and try to rebuild the project.
+4. Go back to location of the lit folder if you are not already there ([Step 1](#building)) and try to rebuild the project.

 5. You may now want to build `lit-af`, the text based client which controls the lit node using
 ```